charcostudios/mono-cpc/readme.md

 # Not working yet

 * Audio doesn't work.
-* CRT shader doesn't work.
+DynamicSoundEffectInstance is implemented in develop branch of monogame, so waiting for next release to make it work.

 # Version History